 A beautiful beach with white sand, emerald water, palm trees and cliffs.

-The disadvantage is that a significant part of the beach is closed to everyone, except the guests of the hotel, which owns the beach.
+The disadvantage is that a significant part of the beach is available only for the guests of the hotel, which owns the beach.

 Free for visiting part of the beach is not so large.
 If several tourist groups come to Entalula beach at the same time, it will certainly be crowded.

-There’s a good snorkeling near Entalula beach, do not forget to take snorkel mask with you — and you are guaranteed interesting pastime, while others make photos near the rocks.
+There’s good snorkeling near Entalula beach, do not forget to take snorkel mask with you — and you are guaranteed interesting pastime, while others take photos near the rocks.

 Snorkeling near Popolcan island